Algebra - Substitution

 32 + 3y = 9 + 3y

-(that is as far as you can get)
+(that is as far as we can get)

-As that last example showed, you may not always get a number for an answer, sometimes just a simpler formula.
+As that last example showed, we may not always get a number for an answer, sometimes just a simpler formula.

 Negative Numbers

-When substituting negative numbers, put () around them so you get the calculations right.
+When we substitute negative numbers, it is best to put () around them so we get the calculations right.

 Put "(-2)" where "x" is: